steingabelgaard/sg-addons-repo-template/README.md

-# OCA Addons Repo Template
+# S&G Addons Repo Template

-This is a template created to make easier the task of maintaining OCA addon repositories.
+Our adaption of [OCA/oca-addons-repo-template](https://github.com/OCA/oca-addons-repo-template.git) for use from Odoo v15+

 ## Why?